CGastrell/gxp_spatialselector/README.md

 Note: mind the paths to the images please.

 ## Setup
-Invoque like any other GXP plugin within the tools of your app (default values below):
+Invoke like any other GXP plugin within the tools of your app (default values below):
 ```javascript
 tools: [
   {